kle043/komle/README.md

 # komle

-komle, a python library for [WITSML v1.4.1.1](http://w3.energistics.org/schema/WITSML_v1.4.1.1_Data_Schema/witsml_v1.4.1.1_data/index_witsml_schema.html), uses [PyXB](http://pyxb.sourceforge.net/) to marshal/unmarshal xml files according to the generated schemas.
+komle, a python library for WITSML, uses [PyXB](http://pyxb.sourceforge.net/) to marshal/unmarshal xml files according to the schemas.

 Some of the features are:

-* WITSML data model bindings
+* WITSML data model bindings for schema v1.4.1.1 and v2.0
 * WITSML to dict, for use in a pandas dataframe or json
 * Unit converter based on [witsmlUnitDict](http://w3.energistics.org/schema/WITSML_v1.4.1.1_Data_Schema/witsml_v1.4.1.1_data/ancillary/witsmlUnitDict.xml)
 * Soap client to request data from a witsml server, according to the [webservice description](http://w3.energistics.org/schema/witsml_v1.4.0_api/WMLS.WSDL)